captn3m0/security-engineering-ebook/README.md

 See `titles.txt` for the bookmark titles used by the script.

 -   Preface
 -   Chapter 1: What is Security Engineering?
-(August 30)
 -   Chapter 2: Who is the Opponent?
-(May 17)
--   Chapter 3: Psychology and Usability (May 31)
+-   Chapter 3: Psychology and Usability
--   Chapter 4: Protocols (June 6)
+-   Chapter 4: Protocols
--   Chapter 5: Cryptography (July 26)
+-   Chapter 5: Cryptography
--   Chapter 6: Access Control (August 29)
+-   Chapter 6: Access Control
--   Chapter 7: Distributed Systems (July 26)
+-   Chapter 7: Distributed Systems
--   Chapter 8: Economics (June 29)
+-   Chapter 8: Economics
--   Chapter 9: Multilevel Security (September 16)
+-   Chapter 9: Multilevel Security
--   Chapter 10: Boundaries (October 4)
+-   Chapter 10: Boundaries
--   Chapter 11: Inference Control (January 7)
+-   Chapter 11: Inference Control
--   Chapter 12: Banking and Bookkeeping (February 2)
+-   Chapter 12: Banking and Bookkeeping
--   Chapter 13: Physical Protection (October 12)
+-   Chapter 13: Physical Protection
--   Chapter 14: Monitoring and Metering (December 18)
+-   Chapter 14: Monitoring and Metering
--   Chapter 15: Nuclear Command and Control (August 29)
+-   Chapter 15: Nuclear Command and Control
--   Chapter 16: Security Printing and Seals (November 13)
+-   Chapter 16: Security Printing and Seals
--   Chapter 17: Biometrics (December 18)
+-   Chapter 17: Biometrics
--   Chapter 18: Physical Tamper Resistance (November 13)
+-   Chapter 18: Physical Tamper Resistance
--   Chapter 19: Side Channels (December 6)
+-   Chapter 19: Side Channels
--   Chapter 20: Advanced Cryptographic Engineering (February 28)
+-   Chapter 20: Advanced Cryptographic Engineering
--   Chapter 21: Network Attack and Defence (Mar 16)
+-   Chapter 21: Network Attack and Defence
--   Chapter 22: Phones (June 3)
+-   Chapter 22: Phones
--   Chapter 23: Electronic and Information Warfare (May 20)
+-   Chapter 23: Electronic and Information Warfare
 -   Chapter 26: Surveillance or Privacy?
-(May 17)
 -   Bibliography

 ## How to generate the book?